Astra-API/slate/source/includes/schema/exchange.md

 ## Exchange

 An exchange refers to a marketplace or platform where developers trade Crypto Assets.
-ASTRA defines the list of exchanges its supports here.
+Astra defines the list of exchanges its supports here.

 |Value|Description|
 |---|---|